MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/move-iterator-class.md

 ### <a name="parameters"></a>Parametreler

-*_Kapatma* \
+*_off*\
-Yeni geçerli konumu belirlemekte geçerli konuma eklenecek bir konum.
+Yeni geçerli konumu belirlemek için geçerli konuma eklemek için bir ofset.

 ### <a name="return-value"></a>Dönüş Değeri